 But too much information, scattered around the frame, can be overly challenging for the viewer.
-Usually a professional portrait is made with the background thrown out of focus through the use of critical focusing (e.g., on the eye closest to the camera) and a shallow depth of field to render the background out of focus.
+Usually a professional portrait is made with the background thrown out of focus through the use of critical focusing (e.g., on the eye closest to the camera) and a shallow depth of field.
 Some might say that the more out of focus the background, the more professional the result.

 This image was made at a relatively modest aperture of f/6.3, which I deemed sufficient to produce an image with sufficiently large depth of field to keep the entire image sharp, from foreground to background.

-Want to abstract that background by throwing it completely out of focus.
+Want to abstract that background by throwing it even more out of focus?
 Simply move the subject even further away from the wall and refocus once again.
-If that’s not possible you’ll achieve a similar result, albeit with an altered composition, by moving closer to the subject and then re-focusing on the eye closet to the camera.
+If that’s not possible you’ll achieve a similar result by moving the camera closer to the subject and then re-focusing on the eye closet to the camera.

 Many years ago, in a galaxy far, far away I was a traditional wedding/portrait photographer.
 I photographed around 250 weddings and over 100 family portraits.
 As my studio was in a small country town I needed to do a range of work to keep the cash flow healthy.
 That involved school and kindergarten photography, debutant balls and even a funeral.
 Almost without exception photos of individuals or couples were made with out-of-focus backgrounds, particularly when made in the studio.